arzeth/cdmpv/README.md

 <br/>my script primarily uses ssim (https://github.com/Alexkral/AviSynthAiUpscale/issues/3, code by igv),
 <br/>but also dssim (AUR: dssim-git).
 <br/>
-<br/>Most shader chains that are in `input.conf` are for 1920x1080 screen because my monitor is 1920x1080.
+<br/>Most shader chains that are in `input.conf` are optimized for 1920x1080 (or probably 2560x1440) screen because my monitor is 1920x1080.
 <br/>All shaders upscale images 2x times (1280x720→2560x1440) except when it is explicitly written 3x or 4x in the file name.
 <br/>So they need to be downscaled afterwards if the result is higher than your screen resolution.
 <br/>Only MPV's built-in upscalers (`scale=` in `mpv.conf`) can upscale to any arbitrary resolution (1.223x, etc.)